yyDing1/SCAN-PRM/README.md

 - SCAN-Base in `datasets/SCAN-Base`
 - SCAN-Pro in `datasets/SCAN-Pro`

-Due to the storage limit of single file, we upload the first 10K rows.
+Due to the storage limit of a single file, we upload the first 100 rows.

 ## Step 1: Env build